eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ### Preprocessors

 Processor groups can be configured so that the HLASM source will be processed with a preprocessor.
-Currently, there is the option to use `DB2` preprocessor.
+Currently, there are two preprocessor options available - `DB2` and `CICS`.

 It can by configured using the `preprocessor` key in processor group:
 ```